Cat scratching – How to deter it

-Cats love to scratch.
+Cats scratch because it is normal for them to do so.
 It is something they do to stretch, relax and exercise.
 They also do it because they need to shed the nail husk to keep their claws healthy.
-They also scratch simply because they are scratchers in nature.
+They also scratch simply because cats are scratchers in nature.
 In the wild, they search for food by scratching the ground, the trees and anywhere else that gives them food.
 Now that they are living indoors, they start to look for things they can scratch.

-Although this is a very sickening behaviour, you shouldn’t stop your cat from scratching as your cat needs it.
+Although this is a very destructive behavior, you shouldn’t stop your cat from scratching as your cat needs it.
 What you need to do is deter it from scratching your belongings.

 Read on to learn how to do this.